-In the northeast season, this is more protected from the chop than the main anchorage directly across Ao Chalong bay.
+In the northeast season, this is more protected from the chop than the main anchorage directly across Chalong Bay.
 In the southwest season, the anchorage is open to a long fetch across the width of the bay.

 Ashore are private housing developments, resorts and restaurants.
-Just behind the beach is a road that runs to the top of the mountain to a spectacular viewpoint giving a 360-degree panorama of Phi Phi islands and the south end of Phuket.
-The trip to Phuket town takes just 15 minutes, though finding transport can be difficult.
-Best to download the Grab app and ‘call’ one of their cars.
+Just behind the beach is a road that runs to the top of the mountain to a spectacular viewpoint giving a 360-degree panorama (on a clear day) of Phi Phi islands and the south end of Phuket.
+The trip to Phuket town takes about 30 minutes; finding transport can be difficult so best to download the Grab or Bolt app and ‘call’ one of their cars.

 A drying coral reef fringes the sandy beach, but there is an access channel at low tide.
 Two miles further north in Chalong Bay is a mangrove creek, which can be accessed by dinghy from mid-tide, leading to a picturesque seafood restaurant on stilts.